comick/tonio/README.md

 - [ ] Rewrite with Ada and SPARK, children stuff can't (absolutely can't!) fail at runtime
 - [ ] Move to `pigpio`, maybe abstract gpio layer to support more boards
 - [ ] Supporting/testing more boards (eg: pi zero, orange pi, ...)
-- [ ] Strip kernel from unused modules and move to static device table to faster build and boot
+- [ ] Strip kernel even more from unused modules and move to static device table to faster build and boot